areeb70/Bloom-v2.00/README.md

 ## Bloom v2.00
 This is the latest update of the bloom app, introduced with many features to offer, such as:

-Multiple login options including email, google and guest.
+Multiple login options including cloud login with email or google, or login locally as guest.

 Streak freeze system.